 PhotoLab reports live the pixel dimensions of the cropped image.
 It is not possible to enter values.

-The metadata window always displays the size (in pixels) of the original photo.
+The metadata window displays the cropped size of the photo.
 PhotoLab only resizes the image when exporting.
 It is at this moment that the output dimensions must be indicated.

 2- A combination of keys allows you to quickly switch to an unconstrained frame, there is no need to select the “unconstrained” option